 VARCHAR |

-Description of the processing result.
-Filled in by SQLMessenger. |
+Message describing the processing result.
+This field is automatically populated by SQLMessenger. |

 SYSTEM_ID |